-Engagement/ Consultation Type of Frequency Phase of Detail Activity Engagement Project Regular general update and discussion.
-Face to face meeting, or phone call Six monthly or additional as requested Life of Project - Offer of minimum 2 face to face meetings each year - Updates will cover a range of key areas including: Report on Monthly Environment NAC website Monthly Life of Project Written report providing an overview of environmental monitoring Monitoring Mail or email Quarterly Life of Project Overview of environmental monitoring sent out in hard copy quarterly Landholder Agreement Face to face Approx. 1 - 5 meetings (or until finalised) Pre- Approval and/or construction Provision of Landholder Agreement Discussion of the purpose and process of a Landholder Agreement between NAC and the landholder Discussion with a Hydrogeologist about NAC ground water modelling Face to face 1 meeting offered Pre- Approval Detailed explanation of modelling and potential ground water impacts, including specific information about landholder's bores May be included as part of the regular update discussion 24hr phone number Phone call Available for landholders should it be required Construction and Operation Phone number available to sensitive receptors 24 hours a day.
+Engagement/ Consultation Activity Type of Engagement Frequency Phase of Project Detail Regular general update and discussion.
+Face to face meeting, or phone call Six monthly or additional as requested Life of Project Project Offer of minimum 2 face to face meetings each year Updates will cover a range of key areas including: Environmental monitoring Health and coal mining Enquiries and complaints process Environment i.e. Ground Water, Noise/Vibration and Air Quality Report on Monthly Environment NAC website Monthly Life of Project Written report providing an overview of environmental monitoring Monitoring Mail or email Quarterly Life of Project Overview of environmental monitoring sent out in hard copy quarterly Landholder Agreement Face to face Approx. 1 - 5 meetings (or until finalised) Pre- Approval and/or construction Provision of Landholder Agreement Discussion of the purpose and process of a Landholder Agreement between NAC and the landholder Discussion with a Hydrogeologist about NAC ground water modelling Face to face 1 meeting offered Pre- Approval Detailed explanation of modelling and potential ground water impacts, including specific information about landholder's bores May be included as part of the regular update discussion 24hr phone number Phone call Available for landholders should it be required Construction and Operation Phone number available to sensitive receptors 24 hours a day.
 Allows landholder to report urgent operation impacts e.g. noise at night, and speak to site personnel Notification of blast events Phone call Before a blast Operation Sensitive receptors to be notified of blasts within the 48hr period before a blast Opportunity to talk to NAC technical staff Face to face, Phone or mail When requested Operation Open offer to all sensitive receptors Further explanation of NAC activities from technical staff member, with particular focus on potential impacts on the landholder's property May be included as part of the regular update discussion